isaacnmm/pestpolicy-hugo2XX/content/posts/do-sticky-flea-traps-actually-work/index.md

 Understanding the limitations is key to using these traps effectively and without frustration.

 * **They Don't Kill Eggs or Larvae: ** This is the most important limitation.
 A sticky trap only captures adult fleas.
-It does absolutely nothing to address the other 95% of the flea population—the eggs, larvae, and pupae hidden deep in your carpets, bedding, and furniture.
+It does absolutely nothing to address the other 95% of the flea populationâ€”the eggs, larvae, and pupae hidden deep in your carpets, bedding, and furniture.

 * **They Are Not an Eradication Tool: ** You cannot solve a flea infestation with sticky traps alone.
 You will never capture all the fleas before they have a chance to reproduce.
 A trap is a single weapon in a larger war.